nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 ..

-If you used the default locations (:file:`C:/ncs` on Windows, :file:`<home>/ncs` on Linux and MacOS), your directory structure now looks similar to this:
+With the default location to install the toolchain (see the previous step) and the default location to install the SDK (:file:`C:/ncs` on Windows, :file:`~/ncs/` on Linux, and :file:`/opt/nordic/ncs/` on macOS), your directory structure now looks similar to this:

 .. code-block:: none